kylemacfarlane/django-cb-thumbnail/README.rst

 ``CUDDLYBUDDLY_THUMBNAIL_CACHE``
 --------------------------------

 An optional location on your local disk to store a cache to increase performance when using remote storage systems.
+Do not use this if your remote storage system has its own cache as this feature is basically just a mass of signals that could go wrong.
+For example, ``django-cuddlybuddly-storage-s3`` has its own proper cache at the storage level.

 ``CUDDLYBUDDLY_THUMBNAIL_BASEDIR``
 ----------------------------------